Rudra2002/terminallinux/README.md

     onews d

-Use the installation script for install the 3 script.
+Use the installation script to install the 3 scripts.

 Thanks.